oznogon/gattaibushido-public/rules/05_coach.md

 # Coach: Scenario Development

-(major development in progress)

 To develop a scenario:

-* Develop a Premise
+* Set the Premise
+* Establish the Threats
 * Add Factions and Locations
-* Develop Threats
+* Develop Intra-Team Conflicts
-* Develop the Crisis Path
+* Build the Crisis Path
 * Finalize Waves and Storms

 This is presented as an ordered process, but you will most likely skip back and forth between them, as ideas and developments in later steps re-inform prior decisions.

-## Step 1: Develop the Premise
+## Step 1: Set the Premise

-TBD

-Includes:

-* Come up with a situation
-* Add additional intra-team conflicts
-* Write team buy-in questions

-## Step 2: Add Factions and Locations

-TBD

-Prepare a Faction card for each Faction of the scenario, to be placed on the table when it is discovered by the Pilots.

-Similarly prepare behind-the-scene Threat stats for any Faction that may potentially be a Threat to the players.
+What's the situation?

+What's the first Story Event for the Crisis Path?

+What's the Team's buy-in, both together and individually?

+What's the Mission Objective(s)?

+What's the worst possible outcome?

-## Step 3: Develop Threats
+## Step 2: Establish the Threats

-TBD

-(defined in own chapter for now, see below)

 The Threats present in your scenario directly affect its design.
 Every Scenario should have a "Total Threat Rating" which is an "X/Y/Z" number.
 X = total number of Threats, Y = Average Threat Rating of those Threats, and Z = number of Threats designated as BGMs.
 Threats give Waves and Storms.

 Threats are more fully explained in the next chapter, starting on p.
 SQUARP

+## Step 3: Add Factions and Locations

+Prepare a Faction card for each Faction of the scenario, to be placed on the table when it is discovered by the Pilots.

+I can be a good idea to prepare Threat stats for any Faction that you think may potentially be a Threat to the players.

+## Step 4: Develop Intra-Team Conflicts

+(give the team something to fight each other over! who is picking on who, who is favored at another's expense, what recent events can drive wedges between them, etc. need reasons to hit that Harmony)

-## Step 4: Develop the Crisis Path
+## Step 5: Build the Crisis Path

 The Crisis Path is a pre-scripted series of event triggers that make the game more dangerous (and interesting!) for the Pilots.